 You’ve probably heard the rumor circulating around.
-You turn 25 and suddenly, not only can you finally rent a car but your auto insurance premium will also drop dramatically.
+You turn 25 and suddenly, not only can you finally rent a car but your auto insurance quotes will also drop dramatically.
 Is it true?

 Here’s What We Know:

 A driver’s car insurance premium is based on many different factors.
-These include location, type of car, driving record, age, gender, and sometimes even an individual’s credit score.
+These include location, type of car, driving record, age, gender, and an individual’s credit.

 While all of these factors hold weight, the two most significant are typically driving record and age.
 Auto insurers look at as much information as possible to determine how likely you are to submit a car insurance claim.
 Of course, the only true information they have to go on is your past record.